Uroš Đurić

 Uroš Đurić (Урош Ђурић; born 4 December 1964) is a Serbian conceptual artist, actor and painter based in Belgrade.
 He studied art history at the University of Belgrade Faculty of Philosophy and painting at the Faculty of Fine Arts in Belgrade.
 In 1980, he took part in Belgrade punk movement by joining Urbana Gerila as a drummer. Đurić became an active participant of the Belgrade art scene since 1989 by founding the Autonomist (anti)movement together with Stevan Markuš.
 In 1994 they published the “Autonomism Manifesto”.
-During the 1990s he often appears in feature films, works as graphic designer and as DJ at Academy night club, known as The Hole.
+During the 1990s he often appears in feature films, works as graphic designer and as DJ at Academy night club, known as "Rupa" (english: the hole).
 Contributor to several documentaries and underground comics publishing.
 Founder of Remont gallery & art magazine.
 From 1992 to 2010 he collaborated with Belgrade Radio B92.
 In 2013–2018, he was one of the "Chasers" in Потера, the Serbian version of The Chase quiz show.